aliafsah1988/vue-switch-lang/README.md

 # vue-switch-lang
-A small and easy to use component to switch between languages in a dropdown menu, created by Vue.js.
+A small and easy-to-use component to switch between languages in a dropdown menu, created by Vue.js.
 <br/>

 ## Demo